Extremal length in higher dimensions and complex systolic inequalities: Examples

+On the other hand one can show (\cite{BHPV}, p.
+197) that, whenever $E$ is topologically trivial, $M$ is a complex torus.
+We will show in Section \ref{s:example}, via a different construction, that any such torus also admits parallel STR fibrations.

-If $L$ is not topologically trivial, the above construction produces examples of ``primary Kodaira surfaces".
+If $E$ is not topologically trivial, the above construction produces examples of ``primary Kodaira surfaces".
 Any such surface is non-K\"ahler.
 In this case it is not clear if one can produce a global STR fibration.
 However, recall that any $\Sph^1$-bundle over $\Sph^1$ is trivial.
-It follows that, above any fixed horizontal line in $\C/\Lambda$, we can produce a section $\sigma$ of the $\Sph^1$-bundle associated to $L$, thus a $\Omega$-STR torus as above.
-We can use it to obtain lower estimates for $\mu_\alpha$, as in Section \ref{s:estimates}.
+It follows that we can produce a section $\sigma$ of the unitary subbundle in $E^*$ (for some metric), restricted to the circle in $\C/\Lambda$ parametrized by $x\mapsto (x+s\tau)$ (for any fixed $s$).
+We thus obtain a $\Omega$-STR torus as above, which we can use to obtain lower bounds for the corresponding extremal volume $\mu_\alpha$ as in Section \ref{s:estimates}.